 Three Critical Investing Factors

 It’s relatively easy for me to evaluate a wealth management company and its merits.
 I assess customer value based on three key investing factors including investment strategy, portfolio methodology, and fees.
-A fourth consideration would be innovative and helpful tools to assist investors, for example, Personal Capital offers a free tool to gauge, monitor, and optimize your financial holdings.
+A fourth consideration would be innovative and helpful tools to assist investors.
+For instance, Personal Capital offers a free tool to gauge, monitor, and optimize your financial holdings.

 There’s a lot of research available on the passive versus active debate, but many prominent investors including Warren Buffet recommend taking the passive approach.
 As astute investors continue to move money away from actively managed funds, companies such as Vanguard, BlackRock (iShares), and State Street (SPDRS) have benefited in the trillions from new deposits.
 In short, the smart money is on passive investing.